-1,1147,1189,2511,5743,17076

 Adult ADHD Service

-Read Shared Care Protocol: Methylphenidate for patients within adult services Approved May 2023 (next review May 2026) Ratified across Berkshire
+Read Shared Care Protocol: Methylphenidate for patients within adult services (pdf) Approved May 2023 (next review May 2026) Ratified across Berkshire

-Read Shared Care Protocol: Lisdexamfetamine (or dexamfetamine) for patients within adult services Approved May 2023 (next review May 2026) Ratified across Berkshire
+Read Shared Care Protocol: Lisdexamfetamine (or dexamfetamine) for patients within adult services (pdf) Approved May 2023 (next review May 2026) Ratified across Berkshire

-Read Shared Care Protocol: Atomoxetine for patients within adult services Approved May 2023 (next review May 2026) Ratified across Berkshire
+Read Shared Care Protocol: Atomoxetine for patients within adult services (pdf) Approved May 2023 (next review May 2026) Ratified across Berkshire

-Read Shared Care Protocol: Guanfacine for patients within adult services Approved May 2023 (next review May 2026) Ratified across Berkshire
+Read Shared Care Protocol: Guanfacine for patients within adult services (pdf) Approved May 2023 (next review May 2026) Ratified across Berkshire

 Read Adult ADHD Clinic – Shared Care Actions Form (pdf)